frankfarach/CV/CV.md

 ### Book Chapters

+Zoellner, L. A., **Farach, F. J.**, Pruitt, L. D., & Feeny, N. C. (2014).
+The nature of traumatic memory and traumatic recovery.
+In: L. A.
+Zoellner and N. C. Feeny (Eds.), *Facilitating resilience and recovery following traumatic events (pp. 137-166).* New York: Guilford Press.

 Open Science Collaboration.
 (2013, invited submission).
 The Reproducibility Project: A model of large-scale collaboration for empirical research on reproducibility.
 In V. Stodden, F. Leisch, & R.
 Peng (Eds.), *Implementing Reproducible Computational Research (A Volume in The R Series).*  New York, NY: Taylor & Francis.

-Zoellner, L. A., **Farach, F. J.**, Pruitt, L. D., & Feeny, N. C. (in press).
-The nature of traumatic memory and traumatic recovery.
-In: L. A.
-Zoellner and N. C. Feeny (Eds.), *Facilitating resilience and recovery following traumatic events.* New York: Guilford Press.

 **Farach, F. J.**, & Mennin, D. S. (2007).
 Emotion-based approaches to the anxiety disorders.
 In: J. Rottenberg and S. L. Johnson (Eds.),